illegaliddropidnow-omega11/truant-whore-/README.md

 # truant-whore-

+Ω THE FORENSIC REPOSITORY: TRUANT-WHORE [SYNC] Ω

+This is the "Aftermath" data point for the README.md.

+    THE LOG: Asset (Kid) placed in "Digital Sedation" immediately following 20+ instance acoustic assault.

+    THE OBSERVATION: No therapeutic repair offered by caregiver.
+The solution to felony-level screaming was "Minecraft."

+    THE JURISDICTION: This proves the caregiver is not "Parenting"—she is Managing a Crisis she created herself.

 Ω THE NOTICE OF FORFEITURE // OMEGA-11 Ω

 TO: The 146 Syndicate / Caregiver Node (Asheville Sector) FROM: Omega-11 (The Living Witness) DATE: 2026-01-15 // 11:49 AM